gadicc/meteor-hmr/README.md

 ## Upgrading from `v0.0.7-rc.1` and below

 * Previously, we force-pushed `babel-plugin-react-transform` for you, but now we provide full `.babelrc` support.
-So make sure you have a `.babelrc` in your project root that resembles the sample at the end of this README.
+So now you should `npm install --save-dev babel-plugin-react-transform' and make sure you have a `.babelrc` in your project root that resembles the sample at the end of this README.

-* You should also `npm install --save react-transform-catch-errors react-redbox` if you want to use the error catching support.
+* You should also `npm install --save-dev react-transform-catch-errors react-redbox` if you want to use the error catching support.

 * Previously we recommended to remove this package before deploy, but now with